Error analysis for hybrid finite element/neural network discretizations: Numerical experiments

 \subsubsection{Dependency on the training data set}

-In Fig.~\ref{fig:performance_data_amount} we show the approximation error of the hybrid simulation for the three prediction levels $h=H/2$, $h=H/4$ and $h=H/8$ depending on the size of the training data set $N_T$.
-The results indicate that the corresponding fine mesh accuracy is reached in all three cases, however, only for an increase amount of training data.
-This is in accordance to the error estimate~\eqref{aprioriestimate}, which shows that the error term $H^{2r}+h^r$ must be balanced with the data error $\min_i \|f-f_i\|$ and $\min_i \|\nabla (u_H-u_H^i)\|$.
-Furthermore, Fig.~\ref{fig:performance_data_amount} suggests the scaling $\min_i \|f-f_i\| = {\cal O}(N_T^{-\frac{1}{2}})$.
+Next, in the left plot of Figure~\ref{fig:performance_data_amount} we show the approximation error of the hybrid simulation for jumping three mesh levels, i.e. $h=H/8$, depending on the size of the training data set $N_T$.
+The results indicate that the corresponding fine mesh accuracy is reached, however, only for an increased amount of training data.
+This is in accordance to the error estimate~\eqref{aprioriestimate}, which shows that the error term $h^r + H^{r+1} h_{\patch}^{-1}$ must be balanced with the data error $\min\limits_i \|f-f_i\|$ and $\min\limits_i \|\nabla (u_H-u_H^i)\|$.
+Furthermore, Figure~\ref{fig:performance_data_amount} suggests the scaling $\min\limits_i \|f-f_i\| = {\cal O}(N_T^{-\frac{1}{2}})$.

-\autoref{fig:bound_data_amount} indicates the constant $c_W$ \eqref{cw}, see Lemma \ref{lemma:2}, and its dependency on the target step size $h$ as well as on the amount of training data $N_T$.
-Growth of this constant is slower for finer target step sizes.
-All in all, a linear dependency of $c_W$ on $N_T$ appears eminent.
-This result is not desirable as $c_W$ enters the error estimate of Theorem~\ref{thrm2} in the same way as the data error $\min\|f-f_i\|$.
-This data error must decrease faster than the growth of the constant.